AbdeltwabMF/next-prayer/README.md

 # Next Prayer (nxprayer)

-`Islamic prayer` reminder for your status bar or/and scripts.
+`Islamic prayers` reminder, for your status bar or/and scripts.

 ---